mymikemiller/EscaPAID/README.md

     * export {{TARGET}}_FIREBASE_PRIVATE_KEY="{key string from file here}"
     * export {{TARGET}}_FIREBASE_CLIENT_EMAIL="{email string from file here}"

-* To deploy just the server folder to Heroku ({{target}} is the heroku remote for the app target, for example, "tellomee" or "renaissance"):
+* To deploy just the server folder to Heroku ({{target}} is the heroku remote for the app target, for example, "tellomee" or "artwithme", and is also the git remote to the heroku app's delpoy git):
   * cd to root folder
   * git subtree push --prefix server {{target}} master
   * To set the environment variables on heroku (e.g. for the tellomee app):